CollapseLauncher/Collapse/README.md

 * ~~Zenless Zone Zero~~ (Waiting for Official Release)

 > **Note**:
 > Some features such as Game Data Repair and Preloading are available for Genshin Impact, but others such as Game Settings modification and Caches Download are not available and presently unsupported.

-# Ready-to-use build
+# Download Ready-To-Use Build
 [<img src="https://user-images.githubusercontent.com/30566970/172445052-b0e62327-1d2e-4663-bc0f-af50c7f23615.svg" width="320"/>](https://github.com/neon-nyan/CollapseLauncher/releases/download/CL-v1.0.55.6-stable/CL-1.0.55.6_Installer.exe)
-> **Note**: The version for this build is 1.0.55.6 (Released on: January 19th, 2022)
+> **Note**: The version for this build is `1.0.55.6` (Released on: January 19th, 2022)

 [<img src="https://user-images.githubusercontent.com/30566970/172445153-d098de0d-1236-4124-8e13-05000b374eb6.svg" width="320"/>](https://github.com/neon-nyan/CollapseLauncher/releases/download/CL-v1.0.55.6-pre/CL-1.0.55.6-preview_Installer.exe)
-> **Note**: The version for this build is 1.0.55.6 (Released on: January 19th, 2022).
+> **Note**: The version for this build is `1.0.55.6` (Released on: January 19th, 2022).

 To view all releases, [**click here**](https://github.com/neon-nyan/CollapseLauncher/releases).